TurkeyMan/cpp-slice/README.md

 Array container that owns its elements.
 Similar to `std::vector`, but much leaner, and with more useful syntax and operations.

 `Array` may optionally take a second `size_t` argument; `Array<T, N>`, which reserves `N` elements inside the `Array` structure.
 These local elements will be used for short arrays, avoiding allocations.
-This is particularly useful when storing working data on the stack, which may reserve some stack space for short arrays, but overflow (allocate) to the heap of the workload becomes large.
+This is particularly useful when storing working data on the stack, which may reserve some stack space for short arrays, but overflow (allocate) to the heap if the workload becomes large.

 ### `SharedArray<T>`